 - Set the Section Type to Index, and then click OK.

-Designing the index
+Design the index

-Before you can generate an index you must define its appearance:
+Before you can generate an index, you must define its appearance:

 - Click More Options to show all the available formatting options.